 Paros: This island has it all: sightseeing in the capital of Parikia (Venetian castle, church with 100 doors, an Orthodox baptistery, and monastery), Byzantine footpaths connecting traditional villages, breathtaking landscapes, canoeing / kayaking, tranquil beaches, free red and green clay natural spa, a picturesque fishing town with a vibrant nightlife, and a valley full of butterflies.

 Schinoussa: Possibly named after a bushy plant found on this island, the schino, this quiet island offers scenic footpaths, beautiful beaches, caves, remains of a medieval castle, and a delicious, wholesome cuisine.

 Serifos: Take in the breathtaking sunset views from what seems like the top of the world: the Church of Agios Konstantinos.
 We’ll sped the night exploring the traditional mountain top village and its meandering walkways, ouzarias, and restaurants.
 A traditional fish or meat dinner is not to be missed in the tavernas on the beach by the port.

 Sifnos: Take in the cosmopolitan, sandy beaches and seaside shops of Sifnos and a scrumptious light lunch.

 Syros: Meaning the city of Hermes, the capital town of Ermoúpoli boasts neoclassical houses, unique shops, and beautiful squares.
 Take the stairs up to the medieval quarter of the Roman Catholic community and the fortress-like St George’s cathedral which offers breathtaking views of the island.

 The best time to go on a Cyclades sailing trip, if you never sailed before, is during May, June and September.
 In July and August the winds can be strong, which is great for sailing but not so enjoyable if one suffers from sea sickness.

-Book now, adventure awaits.
+Reserve now, adventure awaits.